bplaat/zaheer-processor/README.md

 - Variable instruction length (2 bytes or 4 bytes)
 - Every instruction can be conditional executed
 - All external I/O must be memory based
-- Simple processor interrupts
+- One processor hardware interrupt line

 ## Insperations
-- Many registers for effienct calling convention: ARM, RISC-V
+- Many registers for an efficient calling convention: ARM, RISC-V
-- Memory load access in every instruction: x86
+- Memory read posibility in every instruction: x86
 - Conditional code for every instruction: ARM
 - Flags and condition combinations: x86
+- A simple processor interrupt system like the 6502
-- Interupt and reset address vector: 6502
+- Standard interupt and reset address vector: 6502

 ## Special addresses
-- Interrupt jump address: `0xfffc - 0xfffd`
+- Interrupt jump address vector: `0xfffc - 0xfffd`
-- Reset jump address: `0xfffe - 0xffff`
+- Reset jump address vector: `0xfffe - 0xffff`

 ## Instruction encoding / Modes
 Every instruction has an opcode and a mode.
 The mode are three bits that descrips how the instruction must be read and executed: